thosgood/translations/README.md

 ### Extracts (1952), "Les travaux de Koszul"

 In the first series of the Séminaire Bourbaki (as it would eventually be known), H. Cartan gave three talks concerning the work of J.-L. Koszul on Lie algebras.
+(These specific talks were given in 1948--49, but the first printed _Séminaire Bourbaki_ collection was published in 1952, containing the first 49 talks, dating from 1948 up until 1951).

 1. "Les travaux de Koszul, I".
   <br/>